How to find cool Halloween drinks

 This one might raise a few eyebrows since the shape of the container is the last thing most of us care about when buying a beverage.
 However, decor and spooky decor at that is very important on Halloween.

-Humans have evolved to feel creeped out by material objects — it’s just how we are built.
+Humans have evolved to feel creeped out by material objects in 2020- it’s just how we are built.
 This puts liquids at a severe disadvantage when it comes to looking scary since it doesn’t really have a shape.